InspireSaplingAI/inspiresaplingai.github.io/docs/PHASE4_ROADMAP.md

 - Complete Stripe setup (pre-flight 1.6) after non-profit registration
 - For each mentor: complete Cal.com setup (pre-flight 1.10)
 - Run SQL to create `mentor_profiles` and `coaching_sessions` tables (see Section 11)
-- In Supabase: manually insert each approved mentor into `mentor_profiles` table (or use Supabase Studio)
+- In Supabase: manually insert each approved mentor into `mentor_profiles` table (or use Supabase Studio) (url: https://cal.com/zangma-hit-cfpb8t/1-on-1-coaching)
 - In Stripe: create a **Price** for each mentor's hourly rate (e.g., $50/hr = Price ID `price_xxxxx`)
   - Go to Stripe Dashboard → Products → Add Product → set recurring = false, price = mentor's rate
   - Copy the `Price ID` and add it to the mentor's `mentor_profiles.stripe_price_id` column